 • Extra virgin olive oil.

-• Sea salt, freshly ground pepper, dried oregano, and chili flakes.
+• Sea salt, freshly ground pepper, and chili flakes.

 How to make this one-pot fresh tomato pasta